The Dark Knight Strikes Again: Synopsis

 An extraterrestrial monster lands in Metropolis and begins to destroy the city.
 Batman is convinced that it is an attempt to lure him and his allies out of hiding and does not respond, dismissing Flash's appeal that they are supposed to save lives.
 Batman's opinion is that it is too risky to save the lives of the populace.
 Superman and Captain Marvel fight the monster, which is revealed to be Brainiac, who coerces Superman into defeat using the bottled Kryptonian city of Kandor as leverage, to crush the people's faith in superheroes.
 Captain Marvel is killed defending citizens from the carnage but Superman is saved when his daughter Lara appears.
 She has been carefully hidden since birth, but, now that the government knows she exists, they demand that she be handed over.

 Deciding that Batman and his methods are the only way, Superman, Wonder Woman and Lara join him.
 Lara pretends to hand herself over to Brainiac.
 Atom slips into the bottle and frees the Kandorians, who use their combined heat vision to destroy Brainiac.
 The superheroes then destroy the dictatorship's power source and incite a revolution.
 Batman allows himself to be captured and tortured by Luthor to learn his plans.
 Luthor has launched satellites to destroy most of the world's population, leaving him with a more manageable number of people.
 The Green Lantern, who has turned into pure will, returns from space and destroys Luthor's satellites.
 Luthor is in turn killed by the son of Hawkman and Hawkgirl (Shayera Hol).

-Returning to the Batcave, Batman is contacted by Carrie, who is being attacked by the Joker-like man, who is now wearing a Robin costume.
+Carrie is attacked by the Joker-like man, who is now wearing a Robin costume.
 Batman arrives and recognizes the man as Dick Grayson, the first Robin who Batman fired long ago.
 Grayson has been genetically altered to have a powerful healing factor and shape-shifting ability, but is criminally insane.
 As Batman and Grayson contemptuously recall their bleak history together, Batman drops him through a trapdoor into a miles-deep crevasse filled with lava, while Elongated Man rescues Carrie.
 Grayson clings onto a ledge, climbs out of the chasm and faces Batman.
 When Grayson remains virtually unharmed by everything Batman throws at him, Batman hurls himself and Grayson into the chasm.
 Grayson falls into the lava and is disintegrated.
 Superman rescues Batman at the last minute as the Batcave explodes, and takes him to Carrie in the Batmobile.

 Background and creation

 In 2006, Frank Miller said of the creation process for The Dark Knight Strikes Again:

 I was out to remind readers about the inherent joy and wonder these superheroes offer, and also to celebrate their delicious absurdity.
-I saw the superheroes as Gods and Heroes in the Classic sense ...
-I wanted to drag these Gods and Heroes out of that musty museum they'd been stuck in and drag them back to the streets where they belong.
+I saw the superheroes as Gods and Heroes in the Classic sense … I wanted to drag these Gods and Heroes out of that musty museum they'd been stuck in and drag them back to the streets where they belong.